phunware/maas-dataex-android-sdk/README.md

 ## A bit on device identifiers

 ### Android
-DataEx relies on the device's current [Advertising ID](https://developer.android.com/training/articles/user-data-ids) through Google Play Services.
+Data SDK relies on the device's current [Advertising ID](https://developer.android.com/training/articles/user-data-ids) through Google Play Services.

 > The advertising ID is a user-specific, unique, resettable ID for advertising, provided by Google Play services.
 It gives users better controls and provides developers with a simple, standard system to continue to monetize your apps.
 It is an anonymous identifier for advertising purposes and enables users to reset their identifier or opt out of interest-based ads within Google Play apps.

 If your user resets their Advertising ID they may be required to claim a pending promotional balance in PhunWallet to reconcile any accrued balance that happened with their new Advertising ID.

-Additionally, if they have opted out of personalized ads they will not be eligible for Data Exchange and all Data Ex SDK features will be disabled.
+Additionally, if they have opted out of personalized ads they will not be eligible for PhunCoin and all Data SDK features will be disabled.

-While Data Ex SDK adheres to all of the policies outlined by Play Services, it is up to you to adhere to the (link)[policy requirements] for publishing on Google Play.
+While Data SDK adheres to all of the policies outlined by Play Services, it is up to you to adhere to the [policy requirements](https://support.google.com/googleplay/android-developer/answer/9857753) for publishing on Google Play.

 ***
 <a id="class"></a>